Exploring the Different Areas of Manhattan: A Guide for Apartment Hunters

 Recommended Reading and Listening:

 Manhattan, one of the five boroughs of New York City, is known for its iconic landmarks, diverse neighborhoods and bustling atmosphere.
 Whether you're a first-time visitor or a long-time resident, understanding the different areas of Manhattan is crucial in order to navigate the city and find the perfect neighborhood for you.
-Note that Manhattan is made up of over 200 different neighborhoods; however, professional agents such as myself tend to break them down into 5 basic parts.
+Note that Manhattan is made up of over 200 different neighborhoods; however, professional agents such as myself tend to break them down into 4 or 5 basic parts.

 Midtown is the bustling center of Manhattan, known for its skyscrapers, world-famous department stores, and Times Square.
 Visitors to Midtown should start by taking in the views from the Empire State Building, and then head to Times Square to see the bright lights and billboards.
 Other must-see places in Midtown include the Rockefeller Center, the Museum of Modern Art, and the Grand Central Terminal, the Broadway theaters.
 Just about all of the subway lines run through Midtown, with major train stations including Times Square-42nd St, 34th St-Herald Square, and 59th St-Columbus Circle.
 Known more for tourism than residential living, one exception to note is Murray Hill on the East Side of the island.